zhoubin-me/agent0/README.md

 ## Introduction

-AgentZero is a Lightweight PyTorch and Launchpad based Reinforcement Learning Framework.
+AgentZero is a Lightweight Distributed Reinforcement Learning Framework based on Pytorch and DeepMind Launchpad.

 ## Installation